Azure/azure-sdk/docs/cpp/introduction.md

 {% include draft.html content="The C++ Language guidelines are in DRAFT status" %}

-The C guidelines are for the benefit of client library designers targeting service applications written in C, primarily IoT devices.
-You do not have to write a client library for C if your service is not normally accessed from IoT devices.
+The C++ guidelines are for the benefit of client library designers targeting service applications written in C++.
+You do not have to write a client library for C++ if your service is not normally accessed from C++.

 ## Design principles